-All appeals received within the stated appeal window will be initially reviewed by the Director of Student Conduct and Community Standards.
-If the Director of Student Conduct and Community Standards determines that an appeal does not meet any of the stated grounds above, the appeal may be summarily dismissed without further consideration.
-If an appeal is reviewed and deemed to warrant full consideration, the Director of Student Conduct and Community Standards will request all materials from the case, as well as a memorandum in response to the appeal from the Conduct Council who decided the case.
+All appeals received within the stated appeal window will be initially reviewed by the Director of Student Advocacy and Accountability.
+If the Director of Student Advocacy and Accountability determines that an appeal does not meet any of the stated grounds above, the appeal may be summarily dismissed without further consideration.
+If an appeal is reviewed and deemed to warrant full consideration, the Director of Student Advocacy and Accountability will request all materials from the case, as well as a memorandum in response to the appeal from the Conduct Council who decided the case.
 Once all materials are gathered, the appeal will be referred to the appropriate decision-making body:

-- Cases heard in an Administrative (Informal) Hearing will be decided upon by the Director of Student Conduct and Community Standards. - o If the Director of Student Conduct and Community Standards was the hearing officer, the Vice President of Campus Life (or designee) will be consulted. - Cases heard in at a Formal Hearing (CRC) will be decided upon by the Community Review Board.
+- Cases heard in an Administrative (Informal) Hearing will be decided upon by the Director of Student Advocacy and Accountability. - If the Director of Student Advocacy and Accountability was the Hearing Officer, the Dean of Campus Life (or designee) will be consulted. - Cases heard in at a Formal Hearing will be decided upon by the Community Review Board.